 An extreme western branch of this 'Celtic' haplogroup, known as R-L21, which is borne in the highest numbers by far in Ireland (70%+), but which is also found in lesser numbers in Wales , Western Scotland and the English West Country (45%), itself divides into three further Irish subclades: and Irish Careys are scattered across these three separate subclades (source: familytreedna.com/Genographic project/National Geographic).

 The six Irish Carey lineages confirmed are from: Tipperary X2 in 'Southern Irish' Group 2, Limerick/Clare in 'Irish Group 3', and Galway/Donegal in in the 'North-Western Irish' Group.

 There are two lineages confirmed from England (still in the broad 'Celtic'/neolithic R1b1a1a2) , from Somerset and Buckinghamshire.

-2 0ther lineages are confirmed from ouside the R1b haplogroup: one is in the I haplogroup (Scandinavian/Germanic) and the other is in R1a (Slavic/Baltic/Germanic); the I haplogroup may represent the Norman Careys.
+2 0ther lineages are confirmed from ouside the R1b haplogroup: one is in the I haplogroup (Scandinavian/Germanic) from Northamptonshire and the other is in R1a (Slavic/Baltic/Germanic); the I haplogroup may represent the Norman Careys.

 Of the individuals in the R1b1a1a2 haplogroup as yet not in a lineage, there are 6 confirmed from Ireland (origins inc. Tipperary, Kerry, Mayo, Westmeath), and 2 from England (Somerset and Northants).
 There are also 2 individuals , one in R1a and one in the I haplogroup.

-Click 'Invite' to connect with more members of the Carey tribe.
+Write an email address and click 'Invite' to share this page with more members of the Carey tribe.